mjperales/mjperales/README.md

 # Hi, I'm Mayra 👋🏽

 I am a Senior Software Engineer who is passionate about building user-friendly, accessible web applications.
-Some technologies I enjoy working with are React (JavaScript, SCSS, HTML) and Node.
+Some technologies I enjoy working with are React (JavaScript, TypeScript, CSS, HTML) and Node.
 I enjoy reading, walking my lovely dog, and chasing my sons around.

 Currently, I work at [The Washington Post](https://www.washingtonpost.com/) where I help build tools to help the newsroom.
 We publish all our applications through AWS using Cloudformation templates and Serverless Framework.
 Occasionally, I help with internship resumes and interviews.